Nowadays, at-home clear aligner services like Byte and Candid make the process of straightening your teeth just discreet, but convenient too.

 How do these home aligners compare to AlignerCo and Smile Direct?

-Candid and Byte are pretty similar to both AlignerCo and Smile Direct.
+Byte is pretty similar to both AlignerCo and Smile Direct.
 Strictly speaking, Smile Direct has the most brand power in the entire industry, while AlignerCo is by far the most budget-friendly option on the market.
 Candid is a little different from their fully remote competitors, since they offer a hybrid treatment that requires some in-office appointments.
 This makes Candid more expensive than their fully remote competitors, but allows for more comprehensive oversight.

 Is there an age requirement for either Candid or Byte?

 With both Candid and Byte, you must have all permanent teeth present to begin treatment (you don’t want to dump thousands into teeth that will just fall out, anyway).
 Byte requires that patients be at least 12 years old.
 Candid will treat ages 13 to 17 with their Candid Teen treatment; it looks slightly different from adult treatment, but it’s an option for younger smiles.
-But with either service, minors must have parental consent to receive treatment.
+But with either service, minors must provide proof of parental consent prior to treatment.

 Candid and Byte both include one free bottle of their whitening treatment with your aligner kit.
 You can use it during your treatment.
 Replacement bottles cost $25 from Candid and $30 from Byte.